 Red head fountain grass

 Red head fountain grass may remind you of cattails around a pond.
 It’s perennial and grows in dense clumps with arching leaves.
 It grows the best in full sun but doesn’t mind some shade.
-Unlike cattails, it enjoys dry soils and is quite a drought-tolerant once established.
+Unlike cattails, it enjoys dry soils and is quite drought-tolerant once established.
 It can grow in moist soil – just make sure it’s well-drained.

 Large ornamental grasses (6-10 feet)